 PBI Education is dedicated to providing high quality, continuing education events that are clinically and academically based on the topics of professional boundaries, ethics, medical record keeping, prescribing practices, risk management, and law.
-We offer lifelong learning opportunities for professionals enhancing their ability to provide the highest quality of public care, patient care, and safety.
 These educational experiences assist professionals perform optimally and ethically, measured by improvements in competence, performance, and care, thereby elevating the overall health and safety of the community.